The very best of a glorious decade in film

 One of the most iconic British films of all time, let alone simply of the 90s, Trainspotting’s place in this list is beyond questioning.
 Director Danny Boyle created a fast-paced, fantastically black comedy in the grimmest of circumstances: the bleak surroundings of a group of heroin addicts.
 Featuring strong performances throughout and an absolutely killer soundtrack, the film was a cultural touchstone for a generation.
 No trains in it though.

 A stylish, seductive and smart film based on the bestselling novel by James Ellroy, LA Confidential took the relatively unknown Antipodeans Russell Crowe and Guy Pearce, and catapulted them to fame.
 Murder, corruption and ambition abound as three concurrent stories intertwine and unravel in a beautifully detailed rendering of 1950s LA.
-Kim Basinger won an Oscar for her performance as a Veronica Lake lookalike prostitute in this pitch-perfect, cerebral noir.
+Kim Basinger won an Oscar for her performance as a Veronica Lake lookalike sex worker in this pitch-perfect, cerebral noir.

 The Big Lebowski